JACoders/OpenJK/README.md

 * rd-raspberry (OpenGL ES compliant renderer for use with Raspberry Pi - feel free to maintain!)
 * rd-strawberry (Maintainer: Xycaleth)
 * rd-vader (Maintainer: mrwonko)

-### Sorry for the history changes! ###
-For legal reasons we had to make changes to the history.
-This likely broke every forker's repo.
-See [here](http://git-scm.com/docs/git-rebase.html#_recovering_from_upstream_rebase) for how to fix if you've changed anything, or just delete your github fork and local folder and start over if you haven't.

 ### Engine "hax" ###
 * You will no longer be able to use runtime memory patches.
 Consider forking OpenJK and adding your engine modifications directly.